Luigi Ghirri (Scandiano, Reggio Emilia 1943 – Reggio Emilia, 1992).

-Born in Scandiano (Reggio Emilia) in 1943, Luigi Ghirri started his career in 1970, adopting a photographic approach basically influenced by conceptual art.
-His inquiry was soon capable to attract attention internationally: in 1975 Time-Life included him among the “Discoveries” of its “Photography Year”, and he participated at the Photography as Art section in Kassel; in 1982, invited to Photokina in Cologne to be part in the “Photographie 1922-1982” exhibition, he was featured among the most significant photographers of the 20th Century.
-At the end of the 1970s, he started working at many publishing projects under “Punto e Virgola” publishing, which he founded together with Paola Borgonzoni and Giovanni Chiaramonte (1978-1980); then he organized many historically relevant collective exhibitions such as “Iconicittà” (1980), “Viaggio in Italia” (1984) and “Esplorazioni sulla Via Emilia” (1986), to whom all the photographers of the same generation joined.
-In 1985 Aldo Rossi invited him to work on the architecture section to the Venice Biennale and in 1988 he curated the photography exhibition included in the Milan Triennale.
-His long-life reflection on the landscape issue carried out at the end of the 1980s the publication of “Paesaggio Italiano” and “II profilo delle nuvole”.
+He started his career in 1970, adopting a photographic approach influenced by conceptual art.
+His inquiry was soon capable of attracting attention internationally: in 1975 Time-Life included him among the “Discoveries” of its “Photography Year,” and he participated in the Photography as Art section in Kassel; in 1982, he was invited to Photokina in Cologne to be part in the “Photographie 1922-1982” exhibition, he was featured among the most significant photographers of the 20th Century.
+At the end of the 1970s, he started working on many publishing projects under “Punto e Virgola” publishing, which he founded with Paola Borgonzoni and Giovanni Chiaramonte (1978-1980).
+He organized many historically relevant collective exhibitions such as “Iconicittà” (1980), “Viaggio in Italia” (1984), and “Esplorazioni sulla Via Emilia” (1986), to whom all the photographers of the same generation joined.
+In 1985 Aldo Rossi invited him to work on the architecture section of the Venice Biennale, and in 1988 he curated the photography exhibition included in the Milan Triennale.
+His long-life reflection on the landscape issue was carried out at the end of the 1980s through the publication of “Paesaggio Italiano” and “II profilo delle nuvole.”